Platform description format

 All of TypeName, registrationInfo and attributes are optional, but at least one of them must be present.
 If an entry contains a TypeName, then it is a creating entry (otherwise it is an updating entry).

-Each creating entry declares a variable, there can be only one declaration for a given variable and it must be the first entry that is encountered when parsing the file, unless the variable is declared before parsing.
-For example all peripherals that are registered in the machine are also imported as variables and can have their updating entries (but not creating entries).
+Each creating entry declares a variable, there can be only one declaration for a given variable.
+The declaration can be done anywhere in the file hierarchy.
+All peripherals that are registered in the machine are also imported as variables and can have their updating entries (but not creating entries).

 variable1: SomeType